Lumi-supercomputer/LUMI-AI-example/docs/file_formats.md

 ## Performance
 ### Synthetic Benchmark
 In the synthetic benchmark, we measure how quickly samples can be loaded into Python using the PyTorch `DataLoader` for the various different file formats.
 The looping time is measured for both the tiny and large imagenet a number of times.
 Here we report the measured average and standard deviation.
-For the tiny imagenet, we loop through the entire dataset of 100.000 images a total of N=10 times for each format.
-Each job is executed in an independent job to ensure the RAM is emptied.
+For the tiny imagenet, we loop through the entire dataset of 100.000 images.
+This is tested `N` times, where each job is executed in an independently to ensure a fresh node is used each time.
 The result is as follows;

 |          | mean (s) | std (s) |  N  |
 | :------: | :------: | :-----: | :-: |